Maurice Anderson (American football): Professional career

-Miami Dolphins

 Anderson was signed by the Miami Dolphins on January 28, 2003.

-Amsterdam Admirals

-Anderson was allocated to NFL Europe by the Miami Dolphins on January 31, 2003.
+He was allocated to NFL Europe by the Miami Dolphins on January 31, 2003.
 He played for the Amsterdam Admirals.
 He was released by the Dolphins on August 29, 2003.

-Colorado Crush

 Anderson spent the 2005 season with the Colorado Crush.

-Los Angeles Avengers

 Anderson spent the 2006 season with the Los Angeles Avengers.